gmlewis/go-flutter-stylizer/README.md

 written in Go instead of TypeScript.

-This makes it particularly well-suited to be used in GitHub Actions, Bitbucket pipelines, etc., to maintain Flutter code repositories.
+This makes it particularly well-suited to be used in GitHub Actions, Bitbucket, or other CI/CD pipelines, to maintain Flutter code repositories.

 ## Status